zhengxuJosh/SAM4SS/README.md

 output = net(batched_input=input, multimask_output=True, image_size=1024)
 ```

-## Semantic Segmentation with SAM2
+#### Image Semantic Segmentation with SAM2

-Using high resolution features and the image embeddings for generating masks.
+Using high resolution features (different from SAM which only using the image embeddings) and the image embeddings for generating masks.

 ```
 import torch.nn as nn